9 Best Essential Oils For Allergies

 Chamomile tea is commonly used to help people get to sleep.
 Chamomile essential oil has the same calming properties while also reducing any inflammation of the skin and sinuses.

 Chamomile works well to relieve allergy symptoms and works well when combined with peppermint to create an anti-inflammatory remedy for your seasonal or skin allergies.
 Chamomile can irritate when applied near the eyes and cause vomiting if ingested.

 Sandalwood essential oil has a musty and sweet scent and can be used to alleviate sneezy symptoms associated with hay fever.
 Sandalwood can provide significant relief if you have a runny nose and sneeze a lot due to your allergies.

 Sandalwood works well when paired with bergamot to alleviate symptoms of eczema.
 If you experience itching, nausea, or stomach upset, cease using this product as you are experiencing some common side effects.

 Jasmine essential oil has a fresh and floral scent and can be helpful for allergies due to its sedative and antiseptic qualities.
 The sedative qualities of jasmine oil can reduce nerve activity, which will help prevent itching.
 The antiseptic qualities of jasmine make it perfect for applying to rashes with open wounds.

 Jasmine oil works well when paired with chamomile to reduce irritation with a soft floral odor.
-If you don't like strong scents, you should try the BluZen chamomile essential oil.
 Common side effects of jasmine oil include mild allergic reactions.